 What is a Westwind weekend?

 Westwind is a non-profit camp on the Oregon coast where Oya No Kai has hosted family weekends for over 20 years.
-In the past, we’ve booked three weekends for the JDLI community to come together and build friendships through fellowship, relaxation, and fun.
-We’ll host two weekends this year, May 20-22 and May 27-30.
+These weekends enable the JDLI community to come together and build friendships through fellowship, relaxation, and fun.

 Important: For safety reasons, we don’t allow people to bring their child’s friend(s) for the weekend, even if the friend is part of the immersion program.
 If a child who is part of the immersion program attends, they must attend with their parent or legal guardian.

 Use the menu at the top of this page to learn more about what you need to prepare for a Westwind weekend!

 Want to join the Westwind coordination team?
 Check out the Westwind Coordination Book to learn about how you can help and how we plan for Westwind Weekends.

 Most years more people want to attend Westwind than there are spots.
 This means that we need to have a lottery to fairly determine who can attend.
 Here’s the general process:

 - We use a Google form to gather information on preferences for folks who want to attend Westwind.

 - We export the responses to a spreadsheet and use a random number generator to rank the order of all the responses.